JagGlo/playOmics/README.md

 the experiment for train and test data</figcaption>
 </figure>

-#### Analytes overview panel
+#### Diving into the Analytes Overview Panel

-The analytes panel presents statistics for single molecules that went into evaluation while creating models and it’s mean metrics among all models in which they appeared:
+This panel discloses statistics for individual molecules evaluated during model creation, along with their average metrics across all models in which they were included:

 <figure>
 <img src="man/shiny_screenshots/analytes_overview.png"